-- 106. We consider that revenue from porting charges (also known as plan change fees) is qualified revenue.
+- 103. We consider that revenue from porting charges (also known as plan change fees) is qualified revenue.
 These charges are paid when a subscriber changes network provider (ports) but keeps their number.
 The network provider acquiring the subscriber pays the subscriber's previous network provider a porting charge.
-This is a wholesale charge and is distinct from any fees that operators may charge retail customers for early termination or changing their monthly or pre-pay plans. - 107.
+This is a wholesale charge and is distinct from any fees that operators may charge retail customers for early termination or changing their monthly or pre-pay plans. - 104.
 As network providers earn this revenue from the day-to-day operations of their networks, we consider that it is earned by means that rely primarily on the existence of a PTN.
-Therefore, it fulfils the statutory definition of qualified revenue in section 5 of the Act. - 108.
-As this revenue is qualified revenue, QLPs can deduct the porting charges they pay to other QLPs from their gross telecommunication services revenue when calculating their qualified revenue.
+Therefore, it fulfils the statutory definition of qualified revenue in section 5 of the Act.